Copper Phoenix Art

 Did you know most Art Festivals around the country are non-profit and in various ways, dedicated to enriching and improving the lives of those in their community?
 From helping to fund scholarship programs for youths for assistance with attaining higher education, to providing extra services to Military Veterans, to ecological conservation to... well, the list goes on and on.
 Often, many non-profits do fundraising galas with silent auctions and/or raffles to generate funds for their organization.
 I'm always astounded and inspired by the amazing amount of so many, many people and companies who do so much to help others: Many hands make light work!

 Looking forward the aim is to further cultivate this concept.
 It is also a component of a business model many individuals, companies and/or corporations employ - and employ in many varied ways depending on the point of view it is gazed on from, of which there are many...
 Given that art is an ambient part of life, my company aims to someday try to be as good too.
-And as the saying goes, "every journey begins with a single step"... these leave footprints, leading to a destination...
-Having been a recipient of generosity many a time before, I'm just trying to do what little part I can to contribute to the overall enhancement of life: to follow in the steps of all those who walked before us...
+And as the saying goes, "every journey begins with a single step"... these leave footprints leading to a destination...
+Having been a recipient of generosity many a time before, I'm just trying to do what little part I can to contribute to the overall enhancement of life for others.
 Eventually, as a solid component of my business plan and model, Copper Phoenix Art will have a fund for such endeavors.

 Thank you for your support in word, thought, deed - or any combination thereof!